alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

   - Continue to follow the set up instructions from the link above, using SSTP (Windows) or IKEv2 (OSX) for the VPN type and naming the VPN connection "Safe Haven Management Gateway (`<shm-id>`)", where `<shm-id>` is defined in the config file.

 ### Access to required SRE resources
-- Access to a new Azure subscription which the DSG will be deployed to
+- Access to a new Azure subscription which the SRE will be deployed to
   - If a subscription does not exist, create one with the name `Secure Research Environment <SRE ID> (<shm-id>)`, picking an SRE ID that is not yet in use and setting `<shm-id>` to the value given in the config file.
   - Add an initial $3,000 for test and production sandbox environments and the project specific budget for production project environments
-  - Give the relevant "Safe Haven `<shm-id>` Admins" Security Group **Owner** role on the new DSG subscription
+  - Give the relevant "Safe Haven `<shm-id>` Admins" Security Group **Owner** role on the new SRE subscription
-- Access to a public routable domain name for the DSG and its name servers
+- Access to a public routable domain name for the SRE and its name servers
-  - This can be a top-level domain (eg. `dsgroup100.co.uk`) or a subdomain (eg. `testsandbox.dsgroupdev.co.uk`)
+  - This can be a top-level domain (eg. `dsgroup100.co.uk`) or a subdomain (eg. `sandbox.dsgroupdev.co.uk` or `sandbox.testb.dsgroupdev.co.uk`)
   - A DNS for this domain must exist in the `Safe Haven Domains` subscription, in the `RG_SHM_DNS_TEST` or `RG_SHM_DNS_PRODUCTION` resource group.
   - To create a new DNS zone:
     - From within the resource group click `"+" Add -> DNS Zone` and click "create"
-    - Set the **Name** field to the DSG domain (i.e. `dsgroup<dsg-id>.co.uk`)
+    - Set the **Name** field to the SRE domain (eg. `sandbox.dsgroupdev.co.uk`)
     - Click "Review + create"
     - Once deployment is finished, click "Go to resource" to view the new Azure DNS zone
     - Copy the 4 nameservers in the "NS" record to the domain's DNS record
         - if this is a top-level domain, contact whoever registered the domain
-        - if this is a subdomain of an existing Azure domain (eg. `testsandbox.dsgroupdev.co.uk` then:
+        - if this is a subdomain of an existing Azure domain (eg. `sandbox.dsgroupdev.co.uk` then:
             - go to the DNS zone for the top-level domain in Azure
             - add a new NS record using the 4 nameservers you copied down above
             ![Subdomain NS record](images/subdomain_ns_record.png)

 ### Deploying multiple SREs in parallel

-**NOTE:** You can only deploy to **one DSG at a time** from a given computer as both the `Az` CLI and the `Az` Powershell module can only work within one Azure subscription at a time.
+**NOTE:** You can only deploy to **one SRE at a time** from a given computer as both the `Az` CLI and the `Az` Powershell module can only work within one Azure subscription at a time.
 For convenience we recommend using one of the Safe Haven deployment VMs on Azure for all production deploys.
 This will also let you deploy compute VMs in parallel to as many SREs as you have deployment VMs.
 See the [parallel deployment guide](../azure-vms/README-parallel-deploy-using-azure-vms.md) for details.

 ## 2. Define SRE configuration